eliafurl/udacity/term1-projects/02-Advanced_Lane_Lines/writeup.md

 #### 1. Distortion correction

 First a distrortion correction is performed using the `cameraMatrix` matrix computed before.
+* Original image
 ![alt text][image1]
+* Undistorted image
 ![alt text][image2]

 #### 2. Binary image creation for lines identification

-In order to detect lines of different colors under several light condition I used a combination of color and gradient thresholds to generate a binary image.
+In order to detect lines of different colors under several light condition, I used a combination of color and gradient thresholds to generate a binary image.
 These are implemented with the function `convert_to_binary` in `lane_lines_detection_tools.py`.

 ##### Color thresholding

 For the color thresholding these methods have been utilized:
 * H channel
+![alt text][image3]
 * S channel
+![alt text][image4]
 * Red channel
-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
 ![alt text][image6]

 ##### Gradient thresholding

 For the gradient thresholding the following methods have been implemented:
 * Sobel X derivative
+![alt text][image7]
 * Sobel Y derivative
-![alt text][image7]
 ![alt text][image8]

 ##### Final result